Why A PRE-ASSESSMENT Is Important

 - Focuses your company’s attention on the areas that need strengthening

 - Helps your company’s staff gain knowledge of the auditing process

 - Aids your company in eliminating unnecessary preparations for the registration audit

 - Allows your company to gain experience in handling an audit and auditors

 - Let’s your company gain an understanding of PJR’s audit team practices

 WHAT TO EXPECT DURING YOUR PRE-ASSESSMENT:

-PJRFSI auditors will sit down with your management team to discuss the scope of the pre-assessment and answer any questions that arise.
+PJR auditors will sit down with your management team to discuss the scope of the pre-assessment and answer any questions that arise.